Doc Samson: Fictional character biography

 Leonard Skivorski Jr. was born in Tulsa, Oklahoma.
 He was raised Jewish and attended yeshiva.
 His father, Dr. Leonard "Leo" Skivorski, was a popular psychiatrist in his hometown who specialized in treating young women, often conducting extramarital affairs with them.
 Mrs. Skivorski had nicknamed her husband "Samson" after his long hair.
 Leonard Jr. initially expressed disinterest in becoming a psychiatrist, perhaps because he resented his father's philandering.
 Despite this, he became a college professor and psychiatrist.

-After Bruce Banner was temporarily cured of being the Hulk by siphoning off the gamma radiation that caused his transformations, Samson, who had been working with Banner/Hulk in his job as a psychiatrist, exposed himself to some of the siphoned radiation, granting him a superhumanly strong and muscular physique and causing his hair to turn green and to grow long, reminiscent of his biblical namesake.
-Initially, Samson's physical strength depends upon the length of his hair, though his gamma mutation eventually stabilized, making the length of his hair no longer a factor.
+After Bruce Banner was temporarily cured of being the Hulk by siphoning off the gamma radiation that caused his transformations, Samson, who had been working with Banner/Hulk in his job as a psychiatrist, exposed himself to some of the siphoned radiation, granting him superhuman strength and long hair similar to his biblical namesake.
 Shortly afterward, his flirting with Betty Ross causes a jealous Banner to re-expose himself to radiation, becoming the Hulk once more to battle Samson.
-Samson learns that his power decreases when he cuts his green hair, but he loses his powers due to a bombardment of intense gamma radiation.
-Feeling guilty about his role in his patient's return to being the Hulk, Samson would spend much time working with Banner over the years.

-Samson eventually regains his powers in a gamma ray explosion.
-He joins the Gamma Base staff.
-Alongside S.H.I.E.L.D., he battles the Hulk.
-He shrinks and projects the Hulk into Glenn Talbot's brain to cure Talbot of a mental block.
-Samson then battles the Rhino.

 Samson is captured by the Leader.
 He joins forces with the Hulk against the Leader's Humanoids.
 He attempts a psychoanalysis of the Hulk through his dreams and diagnoses him with multiple personality disorder.
-Samson next encounters Angel and the Master Mold.
-He encounters Moonstone and battles the Hulk.
-Samson quits Gamma Base and becomes General Ross' psychiatrist.
+Samson later quits Gamma Base and becomes Thunderbolt Ross' psychiatrist.

-Samson encounters Woodgod and the Changelings.
-His former relationship with Dr. Delia Childress is revealed, and he teams with Spider-Man against the Rhino and A.I.M.
-He defeats Unus the Untouchable in combat.
-With the Thing and other heroes, he is abducted by the Champion to challenge him in combat.
-During the training part, the Champion disqualifies him since he declared him unfit to be a worthy opponent.
-The Vision offers Doc Samson a position as the leader of a midwestern branch of the Avengers.
-Samson says that he is flattered, but has already accepted a position teaching at Northwestern University, which he prefers to the life of a hero, and additionally that administration is not his strong point.